brownsarahm/BrownSpring23/assignments/03-eda.md

 ### Question checklist

-be sure that every question (all eight, 4 per dataset) has:
+be sure that every question (all six, 3 per dataset) has:
 - a heading
 - at least 1 statistic or plot
 - interpretation that answers the question